NimaRahmanian/Academic-Decathlon-Music-Theory-Practice/README.md

 Steps to get the code running:

-1-consider using repl.it for an online Python compiler.
+1-consider using repl.it for an online Python compiler.\n
-2-create a Python file for every file of code in the source folder.
-3-copy and paste the Python code into its respective file.
-4-hit run and enjoy!
+2-create a Python file for every file of code in the source folder.\n 3-copy and paste the Python code into its respective file.\n 4-hit run and enjoy!\n

 **for any Python coders reading this: to make a question, whether it be chord, interval, or scale, all you must do is call the object created.